LinhPhan9605/H5P-Nodejs-library/docs/advanced/addons.md

   }
   ```

-  _Note that this way of enabling addons in the player is a custom lumieducation
+  _Note that this way of enabling addons in the player is a custom LinhPhan9605
   extension of the library metadata structure and is **not** supported by the
   PHP implementation and might change in the future if this feature is
   implemented by Joubel's PHP implementation in another way._